The MD Learning Channel is a free, one-stop shop for clinical education resources.

-Dr. Hitesh Batra, Director of the Interventional Pulmonology & Pleural Disease program at UAB Medicine, performs two broncoscopies both of which are for lung nodules that are concerning for lung cancer.
-Both patients have had prior non-diagnostic broncoscopies and are hoping for a definitive biopsy of the lung nodules.
+Dr. Hitesh Batra, Director of the Interventional Pulmonology & Pleural Disease program at UAB Medicine, performs two bronchoscopies both of which are for lung nodules that are concerning for lung cancer.
+Both patients have had prior non-diagnostic bronchoscopies and are hoping for a definitive biopsy of the lung nodules.

 Telehealth and Pulmonary Rehabilitation in Alabama

 Dr. Surya P. Bhatt, assistant professor and medical director of UAB Medicine's Remote Rehabilitation Program discusses a multidisciplinary management study that targets hospital readmissions of COPD, and how early pulmonary rehab and telehealth interventions can affect these trends and ultimately transfer revenue to the health system.

 Evolving Paradigms in Critical Care

 W. Steve Stigler, MD, assistant professor of medicine in the Division of Pulmonary, Allergy, and Critical Care Medicine, reviews evidence for managing acute hypoxemic respiratory failure non-invasively, reviews evidence for targeted "light" sedation in respiratory failure, and discusses potential roles for tele-critical care in a variety of ICU settings.

 Keith Wille, MD, associate professor of medicine in the Division of Pulmonary, Allergy, and Critical Care Medicine, discusses extracorporeal support techniques including ECMO for respiratory failure, and how this treatment differs from other treatment options.

 Supplemental Oxygen in Patients with COPD and Moderate Hypoxemia